Murdo-C/captainmurdo.github.io/_posts/2018-6-22-Jekyll-Now-Learnings.md

 The final piece to discuss is analytics.
 I wanted something lightweight and non-intrusive for visitors.
 Luckily, Jekyll Now includes support for Google Analytics.
 All that's required is to add the tracking code from Google to the `_config.yml` file.
 That's it.

 You can do some further tweaking within [Google Analytics](https://analytics.google.com/), such as linking your analytics to your search console account, to give you slightly more data on incoming traffic.
 As with SEO, this isn't a priority for me but I am curious to see what comes through from the first month of this site being live.

+---

+If you have any questions about the areas I've discussed above, [tweet me](https://twitter.com/murdo_).